vjain143/scratches/tmp.md

 - **Documentation:** The engineer updates any relevant documentation to reflect the changes made by the new feature.

 This use case ensures a structured and clear approach to developing and deploying features for older versions of the software, minimizing disruptions and maintaining code integrity across different versions.

+The diagram appears to represent a Kubernetes cluster architecture, focusing on services related to Trino and its supporting components in a distributed setup.
+Here is a high-level overview:
+	1. Namespaces and Segmentation:
+	•	The diagram is organized into namespaces or logical groupings, each with a specific focus, such as Trino, MinIO, Redis, and Hive.
+	•	Each namespace contains a set of Kubernetes resources.
+	2. Key Services:
+	•	Trino: The primary service being orchestrated within the cluster.
+	•	Redis: Likely used for caching or session management.
+	•	MinIO: An object storage solution for distributed systems.
+	•	Hive Metastore: Supporting the Trino data querying system.
+	•	Hive Storage: Indicates a connection to Hive tables or data storage.
+	3. Components:
+	•	Pods: Represented throughout, showcasing microservices or application components.
+	•	Ingress/Load Balancers: Handle traffic routing to the services.
+	•	Persistent Volumes (PVs): Provide storage for stateful applications like databases.
+	•	ConfigMaps and Secrets: Manage configurations and sensitive data.
+	4. Underlying Infrastructure:
+	•	It shows connections to a data storage layer at the bottom, possibly representing a database or external storage system, such as MySQL or HDFS.
+	•	These connections ensure Trino and related services can access the necessary data.
+	5. Service Dependencies:
+	•	Lines and arrows illustrate dependencies and data flows among the components.
+	•	Examples include how Trino might interact with Hive and Redis to fetch query data and caching results.
+	6. Cluster Management:
+	•	At the edges, there are components for monitoring, logging, or scaling.
+	•	Likely includes tools such as Prometheus, Grafana, or Kubernetes-native resources like Horizontal Pod Autoscalers (HPA).

+This diagram emphasizes the modularity and scalability of the architecture while showcasing how different services collaborate within the Kubernetes cluster.
+If you’d like more detail on a specific part of the architecture, let me know!